Sion bid for the 2026 Winter Olympics: History

-At first, five Swiss bids were submitted to the Swiss Olympic Association:'Sion 2026: Swiss Made Winter Games', 'Graubünden and partners 2026', 'Central Switzerland 2026', '2026 - Games for our future' and 'Switzerland 2026'.
+At first, five Swiss bids were submitted to the Swiss Olympic Association: 'Sion 2026: Swiss Made Winter Games', 'Graubünden and partners 2026', 'Central Switzerland 2026', '2026 - Games for our future' and 'Switzerland 2026'.

 In October 2017, the Swiss government announced its support for the Sion 2026 bid.
 The next month, a public vote was scheduled for the 10 June the next year.
 The bid's preliminary feasibility report predicted that bringing the Olympics to Sion would cost CHF1.86bn and produce direct revenue of CHF1.35bn.
 The canton of Valais pledged CHF60m and the Swiss government promised to give the bid CHF995m.
 The Games budget was later reported to actually be CHF2.4bn by radio station RTS.

 In April 2018, the Swiss Olympic Association confirmed Sion as an 'interested party' in the 2026 Games.

-In May 2018 it was announced that the Host City Contract would be signed jointly the canton of Valais and the city of Sion.
+In May 2018 it was announced that the Host City Contract would be signed jointly by the canton of Valais and the city of Sion.